ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-stringreplace/README.md

 > :wave: This is a **community project** and there is no official support for this package!
 Feel free to use it, open issues, contribute, and help answering questions.

-Task and Middleware for [ui5-server](https://github.com/SAP/ui5-server), doing a live string replace on files matched by the includePatterns `files` array configuration option.
+Task and Middleware for [ui5-server](https://github.com/SAP/ui5-server), doing a string replace on files matched by the `files` configuration option.

+> :information_source: The middleware hooks into the response to intercept the headers and the data allowing to replace the strings matching the `replace` patterns.
+Therefore, the middleware must run before other middlewares which end the middleware chain (not calling `next()`).

 ## Prerequisites